Josef Bisig

-Josef Meinrad Bisig (born in 2 September 1952) is a Swiss traditionalist Catholic priest.
+Josef Meinrad Bisig (born on 2 September 1952) is a Swiss traditionalist Catholic priest.
 He was co-founder and first superior general of the Priestly Fraternity of Saint Peter, created in 1988.
 He was originally a member of the Society of Saint Pius X but left when founder Archbishop Marcel Lefebvre illicitly consecrated four bishops, to create the Priestly Fraternity of Saint Peter.

 Formerly a seminary rector in Europe, Bisig was appointed vice-rector and theology professor at Our Lady of Guadalupe Seminary in 2005.
 Bisig became rector in 2006 and is also a councillor of his order.
 He has a licentiate in Sacred Theology, and was preparing a doctorate of theology as of 2006.
 He speaks German, French, English and Italian.